mateuszmarkowski/jQuery-Seat-Charts/README.md

 #### How is JSC accessible?
 JSC implements [WAI-ARIA](www.w3.org/WAI/intro/aria) standard meaning that people using solely keyboards will share the same experience as mouse-users.
 You can easily check it yourself navigating with arrows and hitting spacebar instead of mouse click.

-## Download

-You can either checkout directly from my Mercurial repo:

-	hg checkout ….

-Or download the latest version here: jQuery Seat Charts 0.2.0.
-It's not a CDN, so please do not hotlink here.